jonathanbalewicz/python-projects/README.md

 # Python Projects

-There are two python projects, which pick stocks on the OTC BB:
+There are two of my own python projects, which pick stocks on the OTC BB, in addition to 4 school assignments, all of which recieved 100%.

 ## TensorFlow Stock Picker